imalerich/cs352/pr01/README.md

 	Provides utilities for executing commands in a line.

 ## line.c
-	Parses utilities for parsing the history out of a line, proc_line is the powerhouse function of this class.
+	Parser utilities for replacing history with literal commands, proc_line is the powerhouse function of this class.
 Thanks to this method, history is stored as literal execution, without references, this even includes when trying to run multiple commands.